APE - Against Port Expansion in Delta, BC

 SAVE_WESAS.png

-Roberts Bank Terminal 2 (RBT2) is environmentally unsustainable.
 Environment and Climate Change Canada scientists have consistently characterized the negative environmental impacts of the RBT2 project as permanent, irreversible and continuous, disrupting and eliminating quality fatty acid production from diatoms in biofilm across Roberts Bank by dampening and reducing salinity.
 These particular fatty acids are absolutely required by Western Sandpipers and disrupting their production may also have negative implications for salmon and crab production, as well as eulachon a major part of Indigenous heritage.
 Many international scientists agree, as do Birds Canada, Western Hemisphere Shorebird Reserve Network, BC Nature, Nature Canada and others.

-Name_____________________________________Postal Code__________________
+Name_______________________________Postal Code__________________

 AND MAIL TO